carycorreia/RepData_PeerAssessment1/PA1_template.md

 new.size<-nrow(data.new)
 ```

-The resulting database has 3 variables with 17568.
+The resulting database has 3 variables with 17568 rows.
 Note:  I did not post the results of that file because of its size